ww9/hydroweb/README.md

 ## Architecture

-The technology used in thir project is intentionally kept as simple as possible in order to foster contributions.

 Everything happens in the browser, there is no backend required.
-That means it can run without a webserver and even offline on your computer.
+That means it can run without a webserver.

 That is also the reason why it works as a GitHub page on https://ww9.github.io/hydroweb.

+Please be mindful that this is just a simple proof-of-concept.
+Usually I would add TypeScript, unit tests and a frontend framework such as Angular, React, Svelte or Vue.

 ## Support